 If the WoF or CoF has expired, the seller must:

 If you're willing to buy the vehicle, you should confirm these things in writing.

-If you buy a vehicle from a motor vehicle trader, they may complete some or all of the notification process on your behalf.
+If you buy a vehicle from a motor vehicle trader, they may complete some or all of the buyer's transaction on your behalf.
 However, you should always confirm that the trader has completed this process.

 Check the battery - they can wear out over time, like a mobile phone.

 If your vehicle weighs 6000kg or more, you'll need to have a transport service licence.
 Some other vehicles under 6000kg also require a transport service licence.